cloudacademypilot/azure-cosmos-db-app-dev/steps/05_build-a-simple-net-console-app/documentation.md

     private static readonly string _primaryKey = "elzirrKCnXlacvh1CRAnQdYVbVLspmYHQyYrhx0PltHi8wn5lHVHFnd1Xm3ad5cn4TUcH4U0MSeHsVykkFPHpQ==";
     ```

-## Understanding the point reads and queries in Azure Cosmos DB
+## Point reads, writes and queries in Azure Cosmos DB
+There are essentially two ways to read data in Azure CosmosDB - point reads and queries.
+Generally speaking, these two has different performance characterestics and request charges.
+In many cases, you can make simple changes in your app to rewrite simple queries as point reads.
+Most read-heavy workloads on Azure Cosmos DB use a combination of both point reads and SQL queries.
+If you just need to read a single item, point reads are cheaper and faster than queries.
+Point reads can read the data directly and don’t require the query engine.

-1. **Point reads** - It is a key/value lookup on a single item ID and partition key.
+Point reads are essentially key-value lookup on a single item ID and partition key.
 The item ID and partition key combination is the key and the item itself is the value.
 For a 1 KB document, point reads typically cost 1 request unit with a latency under 10 ms. Point reads return a single whole item, not a partial item or a specific field.
+Point writes works in a similary way - you will use the item id and partition key to write the item to the database.

-1. **Queries** - It is a query data by writing queries using the Structured Query Language (SQL) as a JSON query language.
+You can query data by writing queries using the Structured Query Language (SQL) as a JSON query language.
 Queries always cost at least 2.3 request units and, in general, will have a higher and more variable latency than point reads.
-Queries can return many items.
+However, in costrast to point reads queries can return many items.

-## Read a single Document in Azure Cosmos DB Using ReadItemAsync
+## Read a single Document in Azure Cosmos DB Using ReadItemAsync(Point Read)

 ReadItemAsync allows a single item to be retrieved from Cosmos DB by its ID.
 In Azure Cosmos DB, this is the most efficient method of reading a single document.